mpataws/iotanium/docs/source/sensors/sensors.rst

 - With jumper wires, make the following connections:
    - A20 to any free hole on the red (+) rail.
 This provides power to the DHT11.
    - C21 to C3.
 This connects the 'data' pin on the DHT 11 to the input pin 4 on the IoTanium.
-   - A23 to any free hole on the black (-) rail.
+   - A23 to any free hole on the blue (-) rail.
 This provides ground to the DHT11.

 - Before continuing, inspect and double check the wiring above, to avoid potentially damaging or destroying your IoTanium developer board.
 - When you are confident your wiring is correct, use jumper wires to connect power and ground from your circuit to the dev board:
    - B15 to any free hole on the red (+) rail.
-   - H15 to any free hole on the black (-) rail.
+   - H15 to any free hole on the blue (-) rail.

 Your finished circuit should look like the image below, note that the third pin on the DHT-11 is not used: